Simtek S951: Racing history

 The S951 was much more competitive than the S941 machine, with Verstappen and Schiattarella bringing the car to the finish on several occasions.
 Verstappen was able to qualify the car in the midfield at several races, his best being fourteenth at Argentina, although he only finished one race due to transmission unreliability.
 His best race performance came at the same race, where he ran in sixth place until his gearbox failed.
 Schiattarella, however, made the end to score the team's highest finish with ninth place.

 Wirth revealed at the Monaco round, where both drivers failed to make the race start, that in the eighteen months the team had existed, that had amassed £6 million of debts, partially due to a deal that failed to materialise involving a con.
 Wirth decided against travelling to the Canadian GP in the hope of securing sponsorship for the next round in France, but this failed.
 The team went bankrupt and did not compete in any more rounds.
 The chassis was sold off in an auction in July 1995, with Verstappen's chassis selling for £18,000, with Schiattarella's chassis selling for £16,000.

+Later use

-The S951 car was not used from 1995 until 2006, but two examples of it were used in the 2007 EuroBOSS Championship, with Paul Smith and Peter Alexander driving the chassis.
+The S951 was not used until 2006, but two examples of it were used in the 2007 EuroBOSS Championship, with Paul Smith and Peter Alexander driving the chassis.